NodePing/PUSH_Clients/POSIX/NodePingPUSHClient/README.md

 {"data":{"load":{"1min":0.31,"5min":0.46,"15min":0.36},"memfree":21414,"diskfree":{ "/":0.95}}}
 ```

+The default metrics sent are:
+* Load: 1 minute, 5 minute, and 15 minute system load
+This is tacked by the path/name field "load.1min", "load.5min", and "load.15min".

+* Memory free space: MB RAM free
+This is tracked by the path/name field "memfree"

+* Disk free space: percentage of each partition that is free space by mount point
+This is tracked by the path/name field "diskfree.yourmountpoint" - example: "diskfree./".

 ## Modules

 The NodePing POSIX PUSH client is built to be extended with your own script modules.
 This allows you to add any metric to the payload and NodePing will track and alert on your check settings for those metrics.